dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/sort-filter-page.md

 The preceding code:

 * Adds the `searchString` parameter to the `OnGetAsync` method.
-The search string value is received from a text box that you' add in the next section.
+The search string value is received from a text box that is added in the next section.
 * Added to the LINQ statement a `Where` clause.
 The `Where` clause selects only students whose first name or last name contains the search string.
 The LINQ statement is executed only if there's a value to search for.

 Note: The preceding code calls the `Where` method on an `IQueryable` object, and the filter is processed on the server.
 In some scenarios, tha app might be calling the `Where` method as an extension method on an in-memory collection.
 For example, suppose `_context.Students` changes from EF `DbSet` to a repository method that returns an `IEnumerable` collection.
 The result would normally be the same but in some cases may be different.

 For example, the .NET Framework implementation of `Contains` performs a case-sensitive comparison by default.
 In SQL Server, `Contains` case-sensitivity is determined by the collation setting of the SQL Server instance.
-SQL Serve defaults to case-insensitive.
-You could call the `ToUpper` method to make the test explicitly case-insensitive:
+SQL Serve defaults to case-insensitive.  `ToUpper` could be called to make the test explicitly case-insensitive:

 `Where(s => s.LastName.ToUpper().Contains(searchString.ToUpper())`